unbxd/search-JS-library/docs/gettingStarted/IntegrateWithYourSite.md

 ---
 layout: default
-title: Integrate with sample apparel feed
+title: Integrate with your site details
-nav_order: 3
+nav_order: 4
 parent: Getting Started
 ---

-# Integrate with apparel feed
+# Integrate with your site information

-{ .important }
-> Note: The sample apparel feed is used from the self serve dashboard via the csv upload feature.

 ## Prerequisite
-Please complete the FTU flow along with the dimensions mapping for fields like title, imageUrl, price, and categoryPath.
+Please complete the FTU flow along with the dimensions mapping for fields like title, imageUrl, price, and categoryPath for your actual feed.
 More information can be found [here](./../prerequisites)

 ## Integration Instructions